 - Pac-12 Washington

 - Velocity Network

 What channels is Vidgo missing?

 There are a number of channels you won’t be able to get in any of Vidgo’s plans or add-ons.
 Here’s what you’ll miss out on:

 - Cartoon Network

 - MLB Network

 - Weather Channel

 How does Vidgo compare to other live TV streaming services?

-To evaluate the quality of those channels, we relied on the same methodology we used for our review of the best live TV streaming services overall.
+To see how Vidgo’s channel lineup compares with other services’, we relied on the same methodology we used for our review of the best live TV streaming services overall.
 We utilized TiVo’s recent Video Trends Report, which asked 3,330 respondents, “Which channels would you be interested in including in your TV package?”
 The more people wanted a channel included, the higher it ranked.